bryanchoi123/android_magic_conch_shell/README.md

 # The Magic Conch Shell
-App for the Magic Conch Shell from the TV show Spongebob Squarepants
+App to simulate the experience of using the Magic Conch Shell from the TV show Spongebob Squarepants

 ## Description
 ### Mobile